awsdocs/amazon-aurora-user-guide/doc_source/accessing-monitoring.md

 ### Console<a name="Aurora.Viewing.Console"></a>

-In the Amazon RDS, you can see details about a DB cluster by choosing **Databases** from the console's navigation pane\.
+In the Amazon RDS console, you can see details about a DB cluster by choosing **Databases** from the console's navigation pane\.
 You can also see details about DB instances that are members of an Amazon Aurora DB cluster on the **Databases** page\.

 The **Databases** list shows all of the DB clusters for your AWS account\.
 When you choose a DB cluster, you see both information about the DB cluster and also a list of the DB instances that are members of that DB cluster\.
 You can choose the identifier for a DB instance in the list to go directly to the details page for that DB instance in the RDS console\.